Getting Started: Staff

 Enrolling in MFA is easy!
 Check out these steps to enrol your account.

-If you’re running Windows 10, you’re probably already set.
-Windows 10 comes with Windows Defender built-in.
+If you’re running a supported version of Windows, you’re probably already set.
+The latest versions of Windows have Windows Defender pre-installed.